Plymouth Rock chicken

 The Plymouth Rock is an American breed of domestic chicken.
-It was first seen in Massachusetts in the 19th century and for much of the early 20th century was the most widely kept chicken breed in the United States.
-It is a dual-purpose chicken, raised both for its meat and for its brown eggs.
+It was first seen in Massachusetts in the nineteenth century and for much of the early twentieth century was the most widely kept chicken breed in the United States.
+It is a dual-purpose bird, raised both for its meat and for its brown eggs.
 It is resistant to cold, easy to manage, and a good sitter.

 History

-The Plymouth Rock was first shown in Boston in 1849, but then was not seen for another 20 years.
-In 1869, in Worcester, Massachusetts, D.A.
-Upham crossbred some black Java hens with a cock with barred plumage and a single comb; he selectively bred for barred plumage and clean (featherless) legs.
+The Plymouth Rock was first shown in Boston in 1849, but was then not seen for another twenty years.
+In 1869, in Worcester, Massachusetts, one D.A.
+Upham cross-bred some Black Java hens with a cock with barred plumage and a single comb; he selectively bred for barred plumage and clean (featherless) legs.
 His birds were shown in Worcester in 1869; the modern Plymouth Rock is thought to derive from them.
-Other people have been associated with the development of the Plymouth Rock, as have other chicken breeds including the brahma, the cochin (both white and buff), the dominique, and the white-faced black Spanish.
-According to The Livestock Conservancy, it originated from crossbreeding of Java birds with single-combed dominiques; or, based on genomic analysis, principally from the dominique, with substantial contribution from the Java and cochin and some input from other breeds.
+Other people have been associated with the development of the Plymouth Rock, as have other chicken breeds including the Brahma, the Cochin (both white and buff), the Dominique and the White-faced Black Spanish.
+According to the Livestock Conservancy, it may have originated from cross-breeding of Java birds with single-combed Dominiques; or, based on genomic analysis, principally from the Dominique, with substantial contribution from the Java and Cochin and some input from other breeds.

-The Plymouth Rock was included in the first edition of the American Standard of Perfection of the American Poultry Association in 1874.
+The Plymouth Rock was included in the first edition of the American Standard of Perfection of the new American Poultry Association in 1874.
 The barred plumage pattern was the original one; other colors were later added.

-Because of its many good qualities—tasty meat, good egg production, resistance to cold, early feathering, easy management, good sitting—the Plymouth Rock became the most widespread chicken breed in the United States until the time of World War II.
+It became the most widespread chicken breed in the United States and remained so until about the time of World War II.
 With the advent of industrial chicken farming, it was much used in the development of broiler hybrids but began to fall in popularity as a domestic fowl.